The Biomedical Engineering Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 7. An ability to communicate effectively (general criterion 3g).

-8. The broad education necessary to understand the impact of engineering solutions in a global and societal context (general criterion 3h).
+8. The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental and societal context (general criterion 3h).

 9. A recognition of the need for, and an ability to engage in life-long learning (general criterion 3i).